micklarsen/elvimcc/content/blog/name-of-the-game.md

 taxonomies.categories = ["webdev", "Cyber security"]
 +++

-# Welcome to the internet.
-You're fucked

-It goes without saying, that anything that's exposed to the internet comes with risks.
-I think most people would be surprised to know just how much risk that is though!
-I also believe that people would crap their pants if they knew how their personal data is being handled and used by these services.
-And to add a cherry on top of this steaming pile, a fair amount of these apps and services are developed by people who learned by watching YouTube tutorials while reading Get-Rich-Fast-Yolo™️ whilst vaping.
-Another big amount of these apps are developed by people using words and phrases like "Circle back", "Alignment", "Key Point Indicators for Risk Mitigation" and other hellish variations of LinkedIndish.

-I once read this on Twitter:

-> "Hackers don't give a fuck if you're ISO 27001" certified.

-ISO 27001 is a great framework and so is NIS2 (For getting started), but damn that's a great oneliner.

-I have deployed my fair share of web apps over the last 10 years.
-A good amount of services as a private person but more than half as a freelancer with my own business.
-Admittedly, 80% Wordpress websites, but I have also deployed servers, setup domains, email, fiddled with DNS, surveillance equipment and much more.

-I've had one Wordpress site defaced due to a address auto-complete plugin that without warning was suddenly not maintained anymore and became exploitable.
-Another site was suddenly flooded with spam, even though comments were disabled, but a bad plugin had a vulnerability.

-The first time I deployed my own server was during my study and we were instructed to disable password security and enable SSL logon for the SSH service.
-I missed this step and within 12 hours my server was shut down by the hosting provider due to massive abuse from bots originating from russian based IP addresses.

-Recently I deployed a Laravel app for a side-hustle and within 24 hours it was crawled by AI bots and scanned multiple times for misconfigurations by bots.
-I've done my best to harden the app and encrypted the complete database.
-Sure some queries might take some extra miliseconds but it helps me sleep at night.
+It’s a truth universally acknowledged that anything exposed to the internet carries risk—and most of us would be horrified to learn just how much.
+Seriously, if you knew how much of your personal data is floating around, you’d probably need new pants.

+To make matters more… interesting, a decent chunk of apps and services out there were thrown together by folks who learned to code through late-night YouTube tutorials, fueled by Get-Rich-Fast-Yolo™ ebooks and copious vaping breaks.
+The rest?
+They’re corporate creations brimming with buzzwords like “circle back,” “alignment,” “Key Point Indicators for Risk Mitigation” and other LinkedIndish variations.

+Over the past decade I’ve launched my fair share of web projects—mostly WordPress sites (80%, if I’m being honest), but also custom servers, domains, email setups, DNS tweaks, surveillance gear, you name it.
+And I’ve earned my scars:

+- Plugin Apocalypse
+One day, an auto-complete plugin on a WordPress site went unmaintained and—bam—defaced homepage.
+No warning, just one moment “search for blog posts,” the next “Welcome to Hacker Central.”

+- Spam Armageddon
+  Another site got slammed by spam bots, even with comments disabled—courtesy of a vulnerable plugin that should have retired gracefully but instead gaped open like a digital buffet.

+- Rookie VPS Move
+  My first VPS: I forgot to disable password logins for SSH and failed to enable key-based authentication.
+Eight hours later, the host pulled the plug after Russian bots turned my server into a proxy farm.

+- Laravel Under Siege
+  Just last month I launched a Laravel side-hustle.
+By day two, AI bots had crawled every endpoint and probed for misconfigurations.
+I tightened everything, encrypted the entire database—and yes, some queries now take an extra few milliseconds.
+But hey, I sleep like a baby.

-Do you trust the companies that store data about you?
+Do you trust the companies hoarding data about you?
+Because if you knew what goes on behind the scenes, you might sleep with one eye open.